 - Missionary Involvement: Church Planting, Church Leadership Training

 Dean and Linda live in Ishinomaki where much destruction occurred in the "Great Tohoku Earthquake/Tsunami."
-They are following God's direction in beginning a church planting ministry there.
+They are following God’s direction in a church planting ministry there.
+Pray for continued opportunities to meet people with open hearts!
 They have been with LBIM since 1989.